As restrictions ease, many of us might find ourselves automatically returning to the routines of our pre-pandemic lives.

 If you take payments, find a software solution that integrates with your bank accounts and accounting platform, that reconciles the payments into your bank account for you and allows you to easily track who has paid you and who has not.

-SMEs spend nearly 10 hours per week on accounting and payment tasks – that’s time you could spend growing yourself, your business and your workforce, so find and stick to the tech that helps you.
+SMEs spend nearly 10 hours per week on accounting and payment tasks – that’s time you could spend growing yourself, your business and your workforce, so find and stick to the small business software that helps you.

 Finally, some of us will be happy to get back to face-to-face meetings, but video conferencing advances have made meetings more accessible for many who may have had difficulties participating before.